Find Affordable College Courses

 Check out the communication sciences bachelor's degree programs at these schools if you want to attend one of the most popular in Louisiana.

-Our 2023 rankings named Louisiana State University and Agricultural & Mechanical College the most popular school in Louisiana for communication sciences students working on their bachelor’s degree.
+Our analysis found Louisiana State University and Agricultural & Mechanical College to be the most popular school for communication sciences students who want to pursue a bachelor’s degree in Louisiana.
 Louisiana State University is a fairly large public school located in the midsize city of Baton Rouge.

 Women make up 99% of the communication sciences majors at the school.